okto-platform/ethereum-security-tokens/README.md

 ![High level overview](https://github.com/okto-platform/ethereum-security-tokens/blob/master/docs/whitelists.png?raw=true)

-- `Whitelist`: this is a generic whitelist that can stored string, number and boolean properties associated to an Ethereum address.
+- `Whitelist`: this is a generic whitelist that information in a `unit256` field per each address.
+That means you have 256 bits to store information associated to any address with tools to define the properties and boundaries in bits for each one.
-- `TypedWhitelist`: enforces data types and supports validations.
 - `StandardWhitelist`: provides some predefined fields for the whitelists, like KYC flag, country, expiration, etc.

 In most cases you will want to use the `StandardWhitelist`.